OISF/suricata/doc/userguide/rules/header-keywords.rst

 geoip
 ^^^^^
-The geoip keyword enables (you) to match on the source, destination or source and destination IPv4 addresses of network traffic, and to see to which country it belongs.
+The geoip keyword enables matching on the source, destination or source and destination IPv4 addresses of network traffic, and to see to which country it belongs.
 To be able to do this, Suricata uses the GeoIP2 API of MaxMind.